So you’ve been invited to participate in a Twitter chat. Now what? What is it? What does “participate” mean?

 If you like the topic and the chat has a mailing list, get on it!
 It’s the best way to get advance notices about upcoming topics, prizes, sponsorships, what companies are participating in the next chat, and sometimes even get the questions in advance so you can prepare your answers.
 It’s like being a real INSIDER!

-Ready to get down to the reasons why YOU should join the Twitter chat fun?
+Ready to get down to the reasons why YOU should join the fun?

 - Join in for fun and information!

 Choose Twitter chats on topics that interest you or chats hosted by someone you follow.
-They are a fun way to rub shoulders with bloggers, influencers, authors and some of your favorite brands.
+They are a fun way to rub shoulders with bloggers, influencers, authors and companies.

 Not every chat has prizes, but they can range from Amazon gift cards to all-expenses-paid trips.
 Even if you don’t participate in every chat, keeping tabs on your favorite chats is a good way to know who the upcoming sponsors are and what prizes might be offered.